ibm-cloud-docs/cis/cis-cli-plugin.md

 {: #delete-rule-options}

 `DNS_DOMAIN_ID`
-:   The ID of DNS domain.
+:   The ID of the DNS domain.

 `RULE_ID`
-:   RULE_ID is the id of an advanced rate limiting rule.
+:   RULE_ID is the id of the advanced rate limiting rule.

 `-f, --force`
-:   Attempt to delete advanced ratelimiting rule without prompting for confirmation.
+:   Attempt to delete an advanced rate limiting rule without prompting for confirmation.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.